Blog

 For graduates whose salary falls below Blue Card thresholds or whose job does not match their degree field precisely.

 The Chancenkarte is a points-based system introduced in 2024 for people who are not yet in Germany.
 As a graduate already in Germany with a post-study visa, you would typically go directly to a Blue Card or work permit instead.
-However, the Chancenkarte can be useful if your 18-month period is expiring and you need more time.
+The Chancenkarte can be useful if your 18-month period is expiring and you need more time to search.

 Living Costs During Job Search (2026)